 The production of high quality vegetables requires high quality water in copious quantities.
-Increasing urbanization in many areas of horticultural production, increasing water demand and decreasing quality and quantity means that the horticulture industry preserves current and future water resources.
+Increasing urbanization in many areas of agricultural production, increasing water demand and decreasing quality and quantity means that the agricultural industry preserves current and future water resources.

 Contaminated water, when recycled, often ends up being applied to plants sensitive to plant growth regulators or otherwise applied where growth regulators are not intended to be used.
 In addition, contaminated water may be discharged off-site and have unintended downstream consequences.

 Unlike chlorine, ozone is non-toxic and does not produce disinfection byproducts (DBP’s).